-Dry eyelids can result from a common skin condition, such as atopic dermatitis, or environmental factors, such as dry air during the winter.
+Dry eyelids can result from a number of common skin conditions, such as contact dermatitis, atopic dermatitis (eczema), and seborrheic dermatitis.

 Dry skin on the eyelids can be uncomfortable, but there are several effective ways of treating the condition at home.
 More severe cases of dry eyelids may require treatment from a doctor.

-Symptoms that may accompany dry eyelids include itchiness, redness, and irritation.
+Symptoms that may accompany dry eyelids include itchiness, discoloration, cracked skin, and eye irritation.

-In this article, we will discuss the symptoms and causes of dry eyelids.
-We will also look at potential home remedies and medical treatments that may help relieve symptoms.
+In this article, we discuss the symptoms and causes of dry eyelids.
+We also look at home remedies and medical treatments that may help relieve symptoms.